Material Accounting Policy Information Note No. 1. Company Overview:

 Expenses for assessment of new potential projects incurred till investment decisions are taken are recognised in the statement of profit and loss when incurred.
 Expenditure incurred for projects after investment decisions are taken are accounted for under capital work in progress and are capitalized subsequently.

-Any costs directly attributable to acquisition/construction of property, plant, and equipment till it is brought to the location and condition necessary for it to be capable of operating in the manner as intended by the management form part of capital work-in-progress.
+Any costs directly attributable to acquisition/ construction of property, plant, and equipment till it is brought to the location and condition necessary for it to be capable of operating in the manner as intended by the management form part of capital work-in-progress.

-3.1.5 Depreciation and amortisation:
+3.1.4 Depreciation and amortisation:

 Depreciation on property, plant and equipment are provided on a straight-line basis over their useful life, either as prescribed under Schedule II of the Companies Act, 2013 or, wherever considered necessary, determined on the basis of technical estimations carried out by the Management not exceeding the prescribed useful life as per Schedule II to the Companies Act, 2013.

 Component of an item of property, plant, and equipment with a cost that is significant in relation to the total cost of that item, is depreciated separately if its useful life differs from that of the main asset.
-The Company has chosen a benchmark of '1 crore as significant value for identification of a separate component except ‘Pot Relining’ which is considered as a component of each ‘Electrolytic Pot’ due to its inherent nature and useful life.
+The Company has chosen a benchmark of ^1 crore as material value for identification of a separate component except ‘Pot Relining’ which is considered as a component of each ‘Electrolytic Pot’ due to its inherent nature and useful life.

 The residual value of plant and machinery, vehicles, mobile equipment, and earth moving equipment, railway facilities, rolling stock, and residential quarters are maintained at 5% of the original cost and for all other assets, the residual value is considered as Nil.